The-UnCursed/NeoForge-Improved-End-Rods-1.21.1/README.md

 # Improved End Rods

 A Minecraft mod for **NeoForge 1.21.1** that adds more visual variety and building options using end rods.
-This mod introduces **colored end rods** in all 16 vanilla dye colors and **endless end rods**, a sleek variant with no base.
+This mod introduces **colored end rods** in 15 vanilla dye colors (excluding white), **endless end rods** with no base, and **broken end rods** — cracked and shattered variants for a more worn aesthetic.

 ---